It's The Next Big Thing!

 Depending on the thickness of its air-supported wall cavity, FoamDome adds between R30 and R60 to the meagre (R2) insulation value of a single-membrane air-supported structure.

 The inner membrane floats on a pressure cushion created by the structure's main air-support blower.
 A second blower supports the outer membrane and also creates the soap-foam.
 The foam can be easily blown out or re-positioned and it is far less costly than glued-on insulation.

 If a FoamDome's inner and outer membranes are transparent, it can serve as a large and versatile greenhouse.
-The foam can be independently pumped into different areas, to provide infrared heat blocking as well as cold insulation that suits the crop's changing needs.
+The foam can be independently pumped into north and south zones to optimize solar gain.
+The translucent foam also provides infrared heat-blocking in summer as well as insulation from cold in winter.
+FoamDome changes to suit the crop's changing needs.

 Filling or emptying the wall cavity takes just minutes.
 When emptying it, the liquefied foam flows into a subterranean holding tank, where is can serve as a heat-sink.
 Liquid from the heat-sink can be pumped through the wall cavity to help regulate the temperature inside.

 The low rate of natural bubble condensation enables the foam generator to operate at only a 5% duty cycle to maintain the structure's full R-value.
-The extra hardware needed to create a FoamDome can be easily developed or configured from off-the-shelf components.
+The extra hardware needed to create a dual-membrane FoamDome can be developed using off-the-shelf components.

 The wall cavity can be ventilated while simultaneously cascading heat-sink fluid down its inner membrane.
-The aerated waterfall transforms the wall into a huge evaporative cooler!
+The aerated waterfall transforms the entire dome into a giant evaporative cooler.

 IT HAS 7 BIG ADVANTAGES